gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 set SQL "show columns"
 exploit
 {% endhighlight %}
-`msfconsole` commands like these came in handy to reveal most of what we wanted to know about the database supporting the dynamic website.
-Given these simple utilities, we were able to get any table we wanted and to see the entire schema.
+`msfconsole` commands like these came in handy to reveal most of what we wanted to know about the database supporting the dynamic website. \[[27]\]  Given these simple utilities, we were able to get any table we wanted and to see the entire schema.
 Some of the prefabricated scripts for attacking this older version of MySQL database didn't work well because of the lack of an `INFORMATION_SCHEMA` database and standardized tables to cover the meta-structure of the databaases; but, that didn't stop our ability to glean the information we needed using the techniques above and some simple manual processes.

+Aroung this time we realized there was nothing to lose from just calling `mysql` with common remote commands.
+Given an IP address, known port, and working username and password combination, it was no different than calling a remote instance of `mysql` normally.
+This got us the usual command prompt and we could proceed without the fuss of even bothering with `msfconsole auxiliary`.

 ![screenshot of user accounts and passwords]({{ site.url }}/assets/images/KaliBadStore/BadStorePasswords.png)